We may receive a commission on purchases made from links.

 Make the toilet look like new

-It's time to get rid of that mysterious pink ring in the toilet, once and for all.
+It's time to get rid of that mysterious pink stain in the toilet, once and for all.
 Use your trusty toilet bowl scrubber and a simple cleaning solution to sanitize the toilet bowl.
-If you prefer natural methods, DIY Natural recommends mixing half a cup of baking soda, one cup of distilled white vinegar, and half a teaspoon of your favorite essential oil into a spray bottle.
-Lemon or lavender is a wonderful choice for a fresh, clean smell.
+If you prefer natural methods, mix half a cup of baking soda, one cup of distilled white vinegar, and half a teaspoon of your favorite essential oil into a spray bottle.
+Cliganic's Organic Set of Essential Oils contains options like lemongrass or lavender to create your own custom fresh, clean smell.

 Spray the toilet bowl and water and let it sit for a few minutes.
-Then go back with your toilet bowl scrub brush and scrub under the rim and all around the toilet.
+Then go back with your toilet bowl scrub brush and clean under the rim and all around the toilet.
 If that pink ring isn't going away, you'll need to get tougher.
 Chlorine bleach has a strong odor, but it gets the job done.
 Put some chlorine bleach in a spray bottle and spray the ring around the toilet bowl.
 Let it sit as you did before, then scrub again.
-Bleach should do the trick (via Patterson Plumbing).
-Wear gloves when using chlorine bleach and protect your eyes.
+Wear gloves when using chlorine bleach, make sure the room is ventilated, and protect your eyes.

 Clean the toilet tank